-For many, the price of solar is not something they can pay for in one lump sum.
-Solar companies are aware of this.
-As a result, they have created relationships with financing companies they trust.
+For many, solar is not something they can pay for in one lump sum.
+San Antonio solar companies are aware of this.
+As a result, they create relationships with financing companies they trust.

 Why Is Owing Taxes Important For Solar?